Lurker00/DX200-USB-Audio-Release/README.md

 I could make a separate application for this purpose, but it would be waste of time that I can devote for this work.

 ### For hi-res and DSD listeners
-This application switches iBasso DAP audio processor (XMOS chip) into USB DAC mode, accessible for Android applications, installed on this DX200 itself!
-When **USB Audio** starts the USB DAC Interface, any compatible Android music player application, that supports and is configured to use a USB DAC, will play bit perfect audio, including DSD!
+This application switches iBasso DAP audio processor (XMOS chip) into USB DAC mode, accessible for Android applications, installed on this DAP itself!
+When **USB Audio** starts the internal USB DAC Interface, any compatible Android music player application, that supports and is configured to use a USB DAC, will play bit perfect audio, including DSD!
 For DSD, it supports both Native and DoP modes, and even DoP-encoded PCM formats, e.g. in flac.

 Don't like Mango, or it does not suit your needs?
 Just forget about it, and use other applications, fully utilizing the great hardware of DAP!
 The startup screen of **USB Audio** has listed compatible applications, along with the required settings.